razor-x/config_curator/README.md

 3. Everything else that should be filled in before using this skeleton has been marked with the terms `replace` or `Replace`.
-   You can replace the placeholder gem name with your own with
+   You can replace the placeholder gem name with your own using

 ````bash
 $ git mv replace_gemname.gemspec your_gemname.gemspec